MHCPCreators/horizonCreatorManual/HorizonTechnicalDoc.md

 * **Loop** - Controls whether an animation loops again (forever) after it finishes playing.
     - **Never** - After an animation finishes playing, do nothing.
-    - **Continously** - After an animation finishes playing, replay the animation again from the first frame.
+    - **Continuously** - After an animation finishes playing, replay the animation again from the first frame.
     - **Back and Forth** - After an animation finishes playing, replay the animation in the opposite direction, starting from the current frame.
 When that animation finishes, play it again in the forward direction.
 Repeat alternating forward and backward playback.

 * **Speed** - Playback speed of the animation.
 Defaults to 1.
 A 0.5 speed would take twice as long to play back.